-The current and projected potable water demand of the MWC as presented in the 2007 MWC Water Distribution Facility Plan (2007 MWC Facility Plan) are summarized below in Table 5-2 of Appendix D. The 2007 MWC Facility Plan provides a 20-year capital improvement plan for the MWC to address current and future needs as well as projections to the year 2056.
-The 2007 MWC Facility Plan relies on growth projections from local planning agencies.
-Given that the maximum month and maximum day demands will both exceed capacity at some point prior to 2026, additional capacity will need to be constructed at the Duff WTP as water rights and transmission limitations at Big Butte Springs will prevent future expansion for additional capacity.
-The Duff WTP is currently undergoing a multiphase expansion that will result in a treatment capacity of 65 MGD (Appendix D).
+The current and projected potable water demand of the MWC is presented in the 2017 MWC Water Distribution Facility Plan (2017 MWC Facility Plan; MWC, 2017).
+The 2017 MWC Facility Plan provides a 20-year capital improvement plan for the MWC to address current and future needs as well as projections to the year 2056.
+The 2017 MWC Facility Plan relies on growth projections from local planning agencies.
+Given that the maximum month and maximum day demands will both exceed capacity at some point prior to 2026, additional capacity will need to be constructed at the Duff WTP as water rights and transmission limitations at Big Butte Springs will prevent future expansion for additional capacity (MWC, 2017).
+The Duff WTP is currently undergoing a multiphase expansion that will result in a treatment capacity of 65 MGD (MWC, 2017).